 You want to chat with the doctor and make sure you feel comfortable – you will be asking a lot of questions of this person over the years, some will be serious and some might feel a bit silly, and the last thing you want to be worried about is that your doctor is judging you.
 Ideally, this practice will be a medical home for your child both in sickness and in health and you want to feel a connection.

-3 questions to ask when Interviewing your pediatrician
+Here are three questions to ask when Interviewing your pediatrician:

 How accessible are the pediatricians of this practice?

 When you call with a question, are you routed through an advice nurse before you can connect to a doctor?
 Do you have the ability to email, text or phone them?
 How do they handle out-of-hours concerns?
 How do they coordinate sick visits?

 Do they have conveniences that will help you?

 Some that might benefit your family are: walk-in hours, extended hours, sick and well-waiting rooms so that a doctor’s visit doesn’t feel like a guaranteed sick day in your imminent future, and dispensing basic medications so you don’t need to drag a sick child to the pharmacy.